myopenmath/policies/privacy-policy.md

 Please feel free to contact us with any questions or comments about this Privacy Policy, your personal information, your consent, or your opt-in or opt-out choices as follows:

 <pre>
-Desmos, Inc.
+MyOpenMath.
 ATTN: Privacy Agent
-1488 Howard St.
-San Francisco, CA 94103
-Email: support@desmos.com
+Email: support@MyOpenMath.com
 </pre>

 <h2 id="changes-and-updates">9.
 Changes and Updates</h2>

 a. *Updates*.
 This Privacy Policy may be revised periodically and this will be reflected in the “date last modified” set forth below.
-Your continued use of the Desmos Services following such update constitutes your agreement to the revised Privacy Policy.
+Your continued use of the MyOpenMath Services following such update constitutes your agreement to the revised Privacy Policy.
-You can see the history of the changes to this Privacy Policy [here](https://github.com/desmosinc/policies).
+You can see the history of the changes to this Privacy Policy [here](https://github.com/MyOpenMathinc/policies).

 b. *Last Modified*.
-This Privacy Policy was last modified July 19, 2017.
+This Privacy Policy was last modified December 21, 2019.